brwnow/BER-TLV-Challenge/README.md

 * **features** `feature/branchNameCamelCased` branches for new features or update/refactor of existing features
 * **bugfix** `bugfix/branchNameCamelCased` branches for bugfix that will be merged into `develop` branch
 * **hotfix** `hotfix/branchNameCamelCased` branches for bugfix that will be opened from and merged dinto `main` branch (a cherry-pick to develop may occurr).
 This is used when some bugfix is quite important to fix a critical bug.

+## CI/CD

+For while it's only CI, there is no CD yet.

+CI performs some verifications before allowing a pull request to be merged.
+Following there is a list of verifications CI performs

+* **Sources files linting** check if for some reason the files bypassed the githook for pre-push which run the checkFormat script to guarantee that everything is being pushed is well formatted.
+* **Building** check if project is building before allowing the PR to be merged.
+* **Running Tests** check if unit tests are passing before allowing the PR to be merged.

+At the beginning of this README you can find the CI status for develop branch.